 The calotype and its place in the development of photography

-The calotype process was one of the earliest practical methods of producing photographs.
-The following notes attempt to provide a short description of the process, and to put it in context, now photography has become an integral part of the way we communicate.
+The 1844 conference of the British Association for the Advancement of Science brought two Scottish photographers, David Octavius Hill and Robert Adamson to York, where they took the first photographs to be taken in the city.
+They used the calotype process, one of the earliest practical methods of producing photographs.
+The following notes attempt to provide a short description of this process, and to put it in context, now photography has become an integral part of the way we communicate.

 The first cameras

 For hundreds of years it was known that a small hole in the door of a darkened room (camera obscura In Latin) could be used to project an inverted image of the scene outside on to the wall opposite.
 A small version of this, known as a ‘pinhole camera’, involved making a pinhole in the centre of one side of a closed box.
 This caused light passing through the hole to project an image on the opposite wall of the inside of the box.
 This part of the box could be replaced with thin paper, allowing the image to be viewed from outside.